 Biography – Venise Berry

-Venise Berry is an associate professor of Journalism and Mass Communication at the University of Iowa in Iowa City.
-She received a BA (1977) in Journalism and an MA (1979) in Communication Studies from the University of Iowa.
+Berry is an associate professor in Journalism and African American Studies at the University of Iowa in Iowa City.
+She received a bachelors degree (1977) in Journalism and a masters degree (1979) in Communication Studies from the University of Iowa.
 Her Ph.D. was awarded in 1989 in Radio.
 TV and Film at the University of Texas in Austin.
-Her professional media career began in radio news but has expanded into teaching, media research and criticism, as well as fiction, script and non-fiction writing.
+Berry taught for 12 years at two historically black colleges, Texas Southern University and Huston-Tillotson College before returning to the University of Iowa.